Wall Street Analyst Upgrade Franklin Resources, Inc. [BEN]. What else is Wall St. saying

-Franklin Resources, Inc. [NYSE: BEN] traded at a high on Thursday, posting a 0.43 gain after which it closed the day’ session at $27.97.
-The company report on March 4, 2024 at 9:00 AM that Franklin Templeton Announces Reorganization of ClearBridge All Cap Growth ESG ETF (CACG) into ClearBridge Large Cap Growth ESG ETF (LRGE).
+Franklin Resources, Inc. [NYSE: BEN] closed the trading session at $27.82.
+The company report on March 13, 2024 at 6:15 PM that Franklin Templeton Canada Announces Fee Reductions for Franklin Multi-Asset ETF Portfolios.

-Franklin Templeton today announced the reorganization of ClearBridge All Cap Growth ESG ETF (CACG) into ClearBridge Large Cap Growth ESG ETF (LRGE).
-This reorganization is expected to be completed on or around June 14, 2024.
+Fee reductions for Canadian government bond fund and proposed mergers for ActiveQuant funds also announced.

 Sponsored

-The reorganization of CACG into LRGE includes the transfer of substantially all of CACG’s assets, net of any liabilities, to LRGE in exchange for shares of LRGE.
-Shares of LRGE will be distributed to current shareholders of CACG, and cash will be distributed in lieu of fractional shares, if applicable.
+Franklin Templeton Canada today announced fee reductions of 27 basis points for its Franklin Multi-Asset ETF Portfolios making it amongst the lowest fees for competitors offering multi-asset ETFs.
+With a five-year track record, the three ETF portfolios are actively managed using a dynamic asset allocation and ETF selection process tapping into passive equity and active fixed income ETFs.
+The portfolios are managed by the Franklin Templeton Investment Solutions team, which manages approximately C$100 billion in assets globally.
+Franklin Templeton Canada has managed multi-asset solutions in Canada since 1996.

-The results of the trading session contributed to over 2689528 shares changing hands.
-Over the past one week, the price volatility of Franklin Resources, Inc. stands at 1.81% while the volatility over the past one month is 2.05%.
+The stocks have a year to date performance of -6.61 percent and weekly performance of -0.11 percent.
+The stock has been moved at 6.55 percent over the last six months.
+The stock has performed -1.03 percent around the most recent 30 days and changed 9.14 percent over the most recent 3-months.

-The market cap for BEN stock reached $14.73 billion, with 495.94 million shares outstanding and 285.48 million shares in the current float.
-Compared to the average trading volume of 3.36M shares, BEN reached a trading volume of 2689528 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.37M shares, BEN reached to a volume of 3638638 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BEN shares is $27.48 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BEN stock is a recommendation set at 3.73.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.